TheOSDevLab/Bare-Metal-Assembly/notes/00_setup_dev_env.md

 ## Text Editors

-Assembly programming demands precision - every character matters.
+Assembly programming demands precision, every character matters.
 Your editor should minimize errors, support syntax awareness, and integrate smoothly into the toolchain.
 Below are some of the best options:

 ### Vim / Neovim